timwoj/ctrprogress/DevSetup.md

 filename is required to be what is in the command above, and is already in .gitignore to avoid committing it.

+Create an app on twitter and create an access token and access token secret to go with it.
+Copy the necessary details into api-auth.json in the twitter fields.

 Run the following command to avoid committing secret data to git:

     git update-index --assume-unchanged api-auth.json